 - Dr. Sue J Goldie, Roger Irving Lee Professor of Public Health, is the Director of the Center for Health Decision Science at the School and Faculty Director of the Harvard Global Health Institute (Harvard University).
 Dr. Goldie has a secondary appointment as Professor of Global Health and Social Medicine (Harvard Medical School).
 Her professional agenda includes improving women’s health in all parts of the world, using evidence-based policy to reduce global health inequities, building bridges between disciplines to tackle critical public health challenges, and fostering innovation in education.

 - Dean David Hunter is the Vincent L. Gregory Professor in Cancer Prevention and the Dean for Academic Affairs at HSPH.
 In May 2103, Dean Hunter was present when the School and India’s Ministry of Health formalized their collaboration on public health issues.
 In his presentation at that time, he discussed using edX, the not-for-profit open-source online learning platform created by Harvard and MIT, as a platform to greatly expand access to public health education in India.

 - Dr. Ashish Jha is a professor of Health Policy and Management.
 He attended the Global Health Summit in November 2013, and was a panelist for “The Global Health Experience: What We Can Learn”.
 He has many publications, including Benchmarking Health Information Technology: A Global Perspective.
 See Dr. Jha’s Health Care Blog.

-- Dr. Ana Langer, professor of the Practice of Public Health and Director of the Women and Health Initiative, leads the Maternal Health Task Force (MHTF) as part of an effort to significantly improve maternal health in developing countries.
+- Dr. Ana Langer, professor of the Practice of Public Health and Director of the Women and Health Initiative (W&HI), leads the Maternal Health Task Force (MHTF) as part of an effort to significantly improve maternal health in developing countries.
 MHTF launched with funding from the Bill & Melinda Gates Foundation.
 In 2011, management of the MHTF moved to the HSPH’s W&HI to continue its next phase.

 - Dr. Ian Lapp is a lecturer on Global Health and Associate Dean for Strategic Educational Initiatives in the Department of Global Health and Population.
 He will also lead the school’s innovation efforts in technology and interactive learning including edX, e-learning and simulations, all of which will be an integral part of IHP’s work to further develop public health education in Indian apex institutions.